-In addition, as of , we had options outstanding that, if fully exercised, would result in the issuance of shares of Class B common stock and RSUs to be settled in shares of Class B common stock.
-We also granted options to purchase shares of our Class B common stock subsequent to .
-All of the shares of Class B common stock issuable upon the exercise or settlement of stock options and RSUs, and the shares reserved for future issuance under our equity incentive plans, will be registered for public resale under the Securities Act.
+In addition, as of common stock and stock and stock options stock and common stock and stock and common stock and stock and stock and stock and common stock and stock subsequent to common stock subsequent to stock options and RSUs, and the shares reserved for future issuance under our equity stock and result in the issuance of stock options and RSUs, and the shares reserved for future issuance under our equity incentive plans, will be registered for public resale under the Securities Act.
 Accordingly, these shares will be able to be freely sold in the public market upon issuance subject to existing lock-up or market standoff agreements and applicable vesting requirements.

-We and all of our directors, executive officers, the selling stockholder, and certain other record holders that together represent a substantial majority of our outstanding common stock and securities directly or indirectly convertible into or exchangeable or exercisable for our Class A common stock will be subject to lock-up agreements with the underwriters and are subject to market standoff agreements with us that restrict their ability to transfer such shares of common stock and such securities, including any hedging transactions, during the period ending on , as further described in the section titled "Shares Eligible for Future Sale."
+We and all of our directors, executive officers, and certain other record holders that together represent a substantial majority of our outstanding common stock and securities directly or indirectly convertible into or exchangeable or exercisable for our Class A common stock will be subject to lock-up agreements with the underwriters and are subject to market standoff agreements with us that restrict their ability to transfer such shares of common stock and such securities, including any hedging transactions, during the period ending on , as further described in the section titled "Shares Eligible for Future Sale."